wreyford/demo_esp_littlefs/README.md

 # Demo LittleFS Example
+This demo is intended to help you get a feel for the working of littlefs using the esp_littlefs wrapper.

 Prints "Demo LittleFs". then procedes to print some Chip, Flash and Heap info, then we get to the actual